nguyentdnb95/ebook-trade-technical/technical-analysics-en.md

 “vested interest.”

-_228 Technical Analysis of Stock Trends_

-Sometimes the second gap — the Breakaway that completes the Island — is closed a few days later by a quick Pullback or reaction.
-More often it is not.
-Rarely, the first gap — the Exhaustion Gap that starts the Island — is covered in a few days before the second gap appears, in which event the Island Congestion takes on a sort of V-Shape (if it is a Top), and there is no

 ![fig-133](./img/fig-133.png)
 **FIGURE 133.** This Island Reversal Pattern at Bethlehem Steel’s Major Top in 1937 is a “classic,” yet it was followed by a curious and disturbing abnormality in the